 Scope:

-Identify and acquire the necessary data to demonstrate the types and extent (i.e., number) of customers that are not being adequately served by current programs
+Identify and acquire the necessary data to demonstrate the types and extent (i.e., number) of customers that are not being “adequately served” by current programs

 Detail the exclusionary impacts of the current definition, and evaluate whether the current definition and rules impede the ability to reach state climate and equity goals

 Provide a revised definition of HTR as needed

+Define next steps including metrics, policy applications, etc.

 Meetings, Timeline, Composition

-There will be two to three workshops preliminarily scheduled during the September 2020 to February 2021 timeframe to develop a revised definition of HTR and inform potential additional recommendations related to the scope as outlined above.
+There will be 1-2 workshops followed by.
+1-2 Working Group meetings-- preliminarily scheduled during the September 2020 to February 2021 timeframe to develop a revised definition of HTR and inform potential additional recommendations related to the scope as outlined above; WG process to finalize definition

 These workshops will identify convergences and divergences and strive for consensus where feasible.
 As with previous efforts, where consensus is not achieved, the final report would delineate any alternative definitions (including who supports each and why).